anic17/LexaCount/README.md

 make.sh
 website/index.html
 ```
 By calling `lexacount -l lines.list`, LexaCount will count the lines of code for the files listed inside `lines.list` and not the lines of the list file itself.
-This command loads file names from lines.list and counts the lines for each specified file, streamlining the process for analyzing multiple files.
+This command loads file names from lines.list and counts the lines for each specified file, streamlining the process of analyzing multiple files.

 ## Compatibility